Organics Cart Information

 Preparing Material for Your Green Organics Cart

-- Line the bottom of the green organics cart with newspaper, paper towel or an approved 100% compostable bag to ensure items don't stick to the bottom.
+- It is recommended to line the bottom of your green organics cart with newspaper, paper towel or an approved 100% compostable bag to ensure items don't stick to the bottom.

 - Layer wet items with dry ones.